-- Personal information about yourself, such as full name, date of birth, phone number, email address, postal address, gender and information to verify your identity
+- Personal information about yourself, such as full name, phone number, email address, postal address, gender and information to verify your identity

 - Information regarding your employment and educational history, career aspirations, interests and referee contact details

-- Information provided by the candidate to pass to assessment 3rd parties to carry out the tests
+- Information provided by the candidate to pass to assessment 3rd parties to carry out tests

 - In some cases, an admission test of some form – result of written or oral tests